async-library/react-webworker/README.md

 React component for easy communication with a Web Worker.
 Leverages the Render Props pattern for ultimate flexibility as well as the new Context API for ease of use.
 Just specify the public url to your Web Worker and you'll get access to any messages or errors it sends, as well as the `postMessage` handler.
+Also works with Service Workers.

 - Zero dependencies
 - Choose between Render Props and Context-based helper components